gbmsaraujo/gbmsaraujo/README.md

-# Hi there! ð I'm Gabriel Araujo
+# Hi there! :wave: I'm Gabriel Araujo

 Passionate Python Developer with expertise in Flask, FastApi, and a love for building scalable applications.
 I thrive on tackling challenges and exploring new technologies to create innovative solutions.